 The Bankruptcy Code is a unified and comprehensive piece of legislation for the resolution of insolvency in respect of companies, limited liability partnerships, partnership firms and individuals.
 The Code creates a new institutional framework which consists of adjudicatory bodies, a regulator, Insolvency Professionals and information utilities.
-With the enforcement of the Insolvency Bankruptcy Code, 2016 the Insolvency Professionals (IP’S) have to play a pivotal role in the insolvency process which will be conducted in two phases for corporates, partnership firms, LLP’s and individuals.
+With the enforcement of the Insolvency Bankruptcy Code, 2016, the Insolvency Professional and its role under IBC, 2016 is pivotal under the insolvency process which will be conducted in two phases for corporates, partnership firms, LLP’s and individuals.
 The first phase will be of conducting the insolvency proceedings which have to be completed within 180 days from filing the application with 90 days additional if required.
 As per the Code, Insolvency Professional means a person enrolled with an Insolvency Professional Agency as its member and registered with the Board as an Insolvency Professional.
 Insolvency Professional Agency means any person registered with the Board as Insolvency Professional Agency.
 As defined in section 206 of the Code no person shall render his services as Insolvency Professional without being enrolled as a member of an Insolvency Professional Agency and registered with the board.

 An individual shall be eligible for registration as IP if he: